 Of course, this also means that the rain makes it harder for you to hear the deer coming.
 Stay focused and keep scanning the environment around you for the slightest movements.
 Trust us, we've learned from our mistakes in the past.
 We have been surprised more than once by deer that we never heard because of the rain.
 Don't be caught off guard, it could cost you the chance at the buck of a lifetime.

-The last thing to consider are blood trails.
+The last thing to consider is blood trails.
 Shooting a deer in the rain brings an extra challenge in the recovery unless you watch the animal fall.
 This will usually be more of a concern for bowhunters since the animals don't always drop within sight.
 Watch the animal closely when take the shot.
 Note how it reacts and try to determine what kind of hit you made.
 That will help determine how quickly you can follow up before the trail gets washed away.
 Pick a notable landmark at the last spot you saw the deer in case you must rely on other cues to track it.

 Consider your shot placement in the rain, especially if using archery equipment.
 Shooting for the lungs will usually produce a heavier blood trail that won't wash away as fast.
 Make sure your broadheads are sharpened and up for the task.
 Sharp broadheads lead to shorter recoveries, which is what you want in rainy conditions.
 If you are using a firearm and are concerned about trailing, consider a high shoulder shot to crumple the deer in its tracks and avoid the track job completely.

-So, when the sky becomes overcast and the barometric pressure starts to drop this season, don't get discouraged.
+The next time the sky becomes overcast and the barometric pressure starts to drop this season, don't get discouraged.
 In truth, a good rain can be just the thing to turn an ordinary deer hunt into an extraordinary one in a hurry.
 The hunters who learn to adapt to the rain and stick out the changing weather are often some of the most successful ones out there.
 Remember that you can't shoot a deer while at work or sitting inside watching TV.
 Get into the woods and hunt the rain this season.
 You may be surprised by the results.